sparxooo/PoCvscodebug/README.md

 Run `node src/main.js`

+You will need to change the folder delimiter if on windows.

 Try ctrl-clicking on the generated output, close the main.js tab between clicking to prove opening of the file.

 ## What happens?